kiendoo4/CS519.O11/README.md

 # CS519.O11
-A proposal which I have done for CS519, Books Retrieval using Multi-Stage Document Ranking
+I'm Nguyen Trung Kien, this is a proposal which I have done for CS519, Vietnamese Book Retrieval using BM25 [1] and Vietnamese-SBERT [2].
+Citation (DBLP format):
+[1]
+[2]